sharovatov/teamlead/estimations_en2.md

 Our managers think that if we estimate, we promise.

 What happens when we don’t get what we were -estimated- promised?
 We are upset.
 Both with the fact and with the person that ‘let us down’.
+We might even make this person feel guilty.

 What happens when we can’t do what we -estimated- promised?
 We are upset.
 Both with the fact and that we ‘let down’ the manager or our team.

-Upset with the person who promised but couldn’t deliver.

-And if we’re the person who ‘estimated’
+We might even feel guilty.

+We can fight these feelings, sure.
+We can force ourselves to think ‘rationally’.
+But the fight takes effort.
+And this fight’s eternal.

+Overcoming these negative psychological issues and social dynamics triggered by guilt and failed promises is hard.

+This is just another side effect of estimations.